Excessive Chewing in Dogs: Knowing the Difference Between Play and Pain

 Unfortunately, our pets can be very good at hiding pain.
 Pets with oral pain will often shift food to the opposite side of their mouth to chew.
 When brushing your dog’s teeth, you may notice plaque and calculus accumulating on the painful side since that area is not getting the benefit of increased saliva flow from chewing.
 This unevenness of plaque and calculus accumulation is a good indication that a painful process is taking place.
 Dogs may also stop eating entirely if they are experiencing severe oral pain.
 You may notice him rubbing or pawing at his face or crying when his mouth is open.

-Dog Dentist in Loveland
+Dog Dentist in Colorado Springs

 Image by Mylene2401 from Pixabay (4/20/2020)